jlesage/docker-firefox/README.md

   - The communication channel (encrypted or unencrypted).
   - The security of host access.

-When using a VNC password, enable a secure connection to prevent sending the password in clear text over an unencrypted channel.
+When using a VNC password, configure the container with secure web access (HTTPS) to prevent sending the password in clear text over an unencrypted channel.

 Unauthorized users with sufficient host privileges can retrieve the password by: